domferr/tilingshell/README.md

 ### Select multiple tiles ###

 The layout is not strict.
 You can select multiple tiles too!
-Just hold <kbd>SHIFT</kbd> while using the tiling system.
+Just hold <kbd>ALT</kbd> while using the tiling system (you can choose another key from the preferences).

 [multiple_selection.webm](https://github.com/domferr/tilingshell/assets/14203981/92b29130-260c-479d-9237-bf5c87427e52)